jtopjian/openstack-workshop/01-keystone.md

     $ keystone user-role-add --user admin --tenant admin --role admin

-## The Keystone Service Catalog

-Keystone stores a catalog of services as well as a user database.
-This allows users to query Keystone for what cloud services are available and where to find them.

-The catalog can either be stored in the MySQL database or in a text file.
-While most documentation will show how to store the catalog in MySQL, storing the catalog as a text file is actually much easier and a lot less resource intensive.

-To create the text-based catalog file:

-  * Open `/etc/keystone/keystone.conf`.
-  * Search for `catalog`.
-  * Comment out the first `driver` entry.
-  * Uncomment the second `driver` entry a few lines below the first.
-  * Save and exit the file.

-You'll notice that `/etc/keystone/default_catalog.templates` already exists and includes the basic OpenStack services.

-Restart Keystone and verify the catalog works by doing:

-    $ keystone catalog

 ## Create an openrc File

 The `openrc` file is the standard authentication file for OpenStack.
 While it's optional, it's very useful as it allows you to: